CAST-genomics/haptools/docs/project_info/contributing.rst

 ~~~~~~~~~
 Look through our issues page for bugs.
 We especially need help with bugs labeled "help wanted".
 If you want to start working on a bug then please write a message within the thread for that issue on our issues page, so that no one is duplicating work.

+Please add a test reproducing the bug in our `tests/ directory <https://github.com/CAST-genomics/haptools/tree/main/tests>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Implement a new feature
 ~~~~~~~~~~~~~~~~~~~~~~~
 Our issues page will almost always have features on our wishlist.
 Once again, if you want to start working on a feature then please write a message within the thread for that feature on our issues page, so that no one is duplicating work.

 Have an idea for a new feature that isn't on our wishlist?
 We'd love to hear about it!
 Before getting to work, please create a Github issue for it, so that you can make sure we're in agreement about what it should do.
+After you finish the feature, please add tests and documentation for it, as well.

 -------------------------------------------
 How to fix a bug or implement a new feature